 - 2 C. water

-- Gently drop the marinated meat by rounded teaspoons into the broth.
+Gently drop the marinated meat by rounded teaspoons into the boiling broth.

-- Add the chopped bau (opo squash) to the broth.
-Adjust the heat to maintain a simmer, cooking for 10 minutes.
+Add the opo squash to the broth.
+Adjust the heat to maintain a simmer, and cook for 10 minutes.

-- Once the above has cooked for 10 minutes, add to the broth 5 tsp. nuoc mam and 2 tsp. sugar.
+Add to the broth 5 tsp. fish sauce and 2.5 tsp. sugar.
 Stir gently.
-Cook for an additional 5 minutes, at which point, the bau should be translucent.
-Remove the Canh Bau from heat and serve garnished with chopped cilantro, a fine dusting of pepper, and a side of white rice.
-Easy, easy, easy!
-Enjoy!
+Cook for an additional 5 minutes so the opo squash becomes translucent.
+Remove from heat, and serve garnished with chopped cilantro and a fine dusting of pepper.